What Is Soil pH and Why Should I Care?

 If you’re thinking about entering the world of gardening, these are all important questions that should not be left unanswered.
 So let’s take a few minutes to answer the biggest questions about soil pH.

 But then again, a measurement of 7 is not always “just right.”
-In some cases, certain plants call for soil that’s more acidic or more alkaline (but more on that later), and over time, many plants have adjusted to thrive in pH levels ranging anywhere from 6 to 7.
+In some cases, certain plants call for soil that’s more acidic or more alkaline (but more on that later).
+And over time, many plants have adjusted to thrive in pH levels ranging from 6 to 7.

-In other words, you typically don’t need to drive yourself crazy striving for that perfect soil pH level of 7.
+In other words, you don’t need to get too bewildered striving for that perfect soil pH level of 7.
 However, you still might be asking yourself, “What’s the right pH level for my soil and the plants growing in it?”
 So let’s just go ahead and answer that question.

 Again, anything between a pH level of 6 and 7 will typically fare pretty well for most garden plants.
-As we mentioned before, however, there are certain plants that need the soil to be more acidic or more alkaline — like blueberries and asparagus.
+But as we mentioned, there are certain plants that need the soil to be more acidic or more alkaline.
+A couple of examples are blueberries and asparagus.
+Blueberries thrive in pH of 4.5-5.5, while asparagus will thrive in a pH as high as 8.

 But rather than list every tree, vegetable, shrub, and flower out there, just take a look at this comprehensive list from The Old Farmer’s Almanac.
 This list is a great starting point.

-So we’ve discussed what soil pH is and shown you the path to a well-built list of common plants and their desired pH levels — but why should you care?
+We’ve discussed what soil pH is and shown you how some plants require different pH levels.
+But why should you care?

 What does a good or bad soil pH level do to your plants?
 Will they die if the soil isn’t right or will they just come out looking a little wonky?

-To answer this question, think about Goldilocks.
-Her porridge isn’t too hot or too cold, and because of that, she’s able to eat all her porridge and receive all the sustenance from it.
+To answer this question, think about the story of Goldilocks and the three bears.
+Her porridge was “just right,” so she was able to eat all her porridge and receive all the sustenance from it.
 That same concept can be applied to your soil.

-If the pH level is too high or too low, then your plants will not be able to soak up all the nutrients from the soil — mainly because some of them simply won’t be available.
-And this is incredibly important to understand since many of the nutrients essential for plant growth come from the soil.
+If the pH level is too high or too low, your plants won’t be able to absorb the nutrients from the soil.
+This is because some of the nutrients simply won’t be available.
+This is incredibly important to understand since many of the nutrients essential for plant growth come from the soil.

 Actually, you might even be able to tell whether or not your soil is more acidic or more alkaline just by looking at your plants.

-For example, yellowing veins on plant leaves could indicate an iron deficiency, which could also mean that the soil is not acidic enough.
-This problem, along with others like stunted growth, can mean that your plant isn’t receiving all the nutrients it should be receiving from the soil — again, making it incredibly important to be aware of soil pH.
+For example, yellowing veins on plant leaves could indicate an iron deficiency, which could mean the soil is not acidic enough.
+Other problems, like stunted growth, can mean that plants aren’t receiving the nutrients it should be receiving from the soil.
+This is why it’s very important to be aware of your soil’s pH level.

 When it comes to adjusting the pH level of your soil, there are a variety of techniques you can use (most of which won’t solve your problem overnight).
 And for many people, their go-to solution is to purchase an in-home pH testing kit.
 But those kits do nothing to actually fix the root of the issue, and to make matters worse, those kits might not even be entirely accurate.